jfoadi/ExamMA50291/README.md

 creates groups which are well separated from each other.
 Among the input parameters, make sure to include one that describes group separation.

-The new module intelligent_clusters.py was added to the library and a demostration was included in the file demo2_cluster_cm.py
+The new module intelligent_clusters.py was added to the library and a demostration was included in the file demo2_cluster_cm.py.
+The file outputs/intelligent_clustered_data.csv contains the results of the cluster algorithm.